Azure/trusted-internet-connection/README.md

 Deciding which architecture and resources to deploy, depends on what architecture the government organization has in place today.
 The following criteria may assist with deciding which solution to deploy.

+### Firewalls

-- If the organization wants to test using an Automation account, then deploy the [Complete](https://github.com/MicrosoftDocs/Trusted-Internet-Connection#complete) solution to a test/dev environment.
+- If the organization wants to test using an Automation account, then deploy the [Complete](https://github.com/Azure/trusted-internet-connection#complete) solution to a test/dev environment.
-- If the organization has an application in Azure that is routed back on-premises and have not deployed a firewall in Azure, then deploy the [Network + Log Analytics + Automation](https://github.com/MicrosoftDocs/Trusted-Internet-Connection#network--log-analytics--automation-account)
+- If the organization has an application in Azure that is routed back on-premises and have not deployed a firewall in Azure, then deploy the [Network + Log Analytics + Automation](https://github.com/Azure/trusted-internet-connection#network--log-analytics--automation-account).
-- If the organization has an Azure firewall deployed and are routing the application through the Azure firewall back to on-premises, then deploy the [Log Analytics + Automation account](https://github.com/MicrosoftDocs/Trusted-Internet-Connection#log-analytics--automation-account)
+- If the organization has an Azure firewall deployed and are routing the application through the Azure firewall back to on-premises, then deploy the [Log Analytics + Automation account](https://github.com/Azure/trusted-internet-connection#log-analytics--automation-account).
-- If the organization is using a Log Analytics workspace, along with an Azure firewall deployed and are routing the application through the Azure firewall back to on-premises [Automation account only](https://github.com/MicrosoftDocs/Trusted-Internet-Connection#automation-account-only).
+- If the organization is using a Log Analytics workspace, along with an Azure firewall deployed and are routing the application through the Azure firewall back to on-premises [Automation account only](https://github.com/Azure/trusted-internet-connection#automation-account-only).

 ## Deploy this scenario

 ### Requirements for all solutions

-For step by step details visit [Prerequisite tasks](https://github.com/MicrosoftDocs/Trusted-Internet-Connection/tree/main/Architecture/Prerequisite%20Tasks)
+For step by step details visit [Prerequisite tasks](https://github.com/Azure/trusted-internet-connection/tree/main/Architecture/Prerequisite%20Tasks)

 You must have the following before deployment: